On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Introduction

-As a starting point we take the strong resolvent convergence (or generalized strong convergence) \cite{Kato:1995,Reed+Simon:1981,Segal+Kunze:1978,Weidmann:1980,Simon:2015} that gives well-known convergence results for continuous functions and characteristic functions.
-We extend these results to Riemann--Stieltjes integrable functions that are by definition bounded but can have infinitely many discontinuities.
+As a starting point, we take the strong resolvent convergence (or generalised strong convergence) \cite{Kato:1995,Reed+Simon:1981,Segal+Kunze:1978,Weidmann:1980,Simon:2015} that gives well-known convergence results for continuous functions and characteristic functions.
+We extend these results to Riemann--Stieltjes integrable functions that are, by definition, bounded but can have infinitely many discontinuities.
 We also prove convergence results for a class of linearly bounded functions, that is, functions that are less than $a+b\,\abs{x}$ for some $a,b>0$.
-These results apply to general self-adjoint operators, not just multiplication operators and therefore they also apply for more exotic integrals that can be formulated as function of self-adjoint operator \cite{Segal:1965}.
+These results apply to general self-adjoint operators, not just multiplication operators and therefore also apply for more exotic integrals that it is possible to formulate as a function of a self-adjoint operator \cite{Segal:1965}.